Contents

 PIC

-When the calculation is finished, you can save it either on the eAssistant server or on your own workstation.
-Click on the ‘Save’ button.
+When the calculation is finished, you can save it to your computer or to the eAssistant server.
+Click on the button ‘Save’.

 PIC